Fees and funding

 Student finance opens for applications in early spring each year, but the dates and deadlines differ depending on which country you live in, please use the links above to Student Finance England, Wales, Scotland or Northern Ireland to check the application deadline dates relevant to you.
 We would encourage you to apply for your student finance as soon as possible to ensure your finances are in place for the new academic year.

-The repayment threshold for tuition fee loans is currently set at £27,295.
+For students starting their degree from September 2023, the repayment threshold for tuition fee loans is set at £25,000.
 This means that you will only start paying your loan back once you graduate and start earning over this amount.
 For more information on repaying your loan, visit the gov.uk website.

 If you're a student from outside the UK, you can find a handy guide to applying for student finance on the Student Room.
 We also have more details on our fees and funding for international students page.
 If you have any queries about your eligibility for student finance, you should check this with the relevant funding body as appropriate.
 We do not make decisions about eligibility for loans; the decision lies with the funding body directly.